-A high-level scenario planning exercise has been completed and compared against our current MTFP assumptions.
-The budget gap for 2023/24 ranges between reasonable pragmatic case of £1.1m to a worst case of £3.0m given a range of assumptions on government funding, precept decisions, tax base reductions and collection fund deficits.
-The guidelines to Heads of Department in regard of the Strategic and Financial Planning process (using Outcome Based Budgeting principles) have considered the scenario plans.
-The Constabulary has a proven track record on delivery required savings in order to balance the budget.
+A high-level scenario planning exercise was completed and compared against our current MTFP assumptions.
+The budget gap for 2024/25 ranged between reasonable pragmatic case of £0.8m to a worst case of £3.4m given a range of assumptions on government funding, precept decisions, tax base reductions and collection fund deficits.
+The guidelines to Heads of Department in regard of the Strategic & Financial Planning process (using Outcome Based Budgeting principles) took these scenario plans into account and through this process the Constabulary delivered the required savings in order to reach a balanced budget for 2024/25.

-Taking a worst-case funding scenario, and a worst-case assumption that no savings are identified through the Constabulary's budget setting process, general fund balances including earmarked reserves would reduce to approximately £18.9m.
-This remains significantly above the minimum general fund balance set by the PCC CFO of £4.5m.
+Based on the approved medium Term Financial Plan, general fund balances including earmarked reserves at 31 March 2024 are planned to be £22.9m.
+This remains well above our minimum level of general fund balance as set by the PCC CFO of £4.6m.